-ISPs can tag the BGP paths that they propagate to neighboring ASes with communities, in order to tweak the propagation behavior of the ASes that handle these paths [1].
+ISPs can tag the BGP paths that they propagate to neighboring ASes with communities, in order to tweak the propagation behavior of the ASes that handle these paths [on\BGP\communities].
 Some ISPs allow their customers to use such communities to let the receiving AS not export the path to some selected neighboring ASes.
 By combining communities, the prefix could be advertised only to a given peer of the AS providing this feature.
-Remote filtering can be leveraged by an AS to, for instance, limit the scope of prefixes and hence perform a more granular inbound traffic engineering.
+A network operator can leverage remote filtering to, for instance, limit the scope of prefixes and hence perform a more granular inbound traffic engineering.